 Tay-Sachs is a hereditary metabolic disorder caused by the absence of the enzyme HexA, which causes cells to become damaged and results in progressive neurologic deterioration.
-There are three forms, determined by the age of the child when symptoms first appear: Infantile typically presents between 6 and12 months, Juvenile between 2 and4 years old, and Late Onset in late adolescence (but can begin later).
-Only one form of Tay-Sachs occurs in a family.
+There are three forms, determined by the age of the child when symptoms first appear: Infantile typically presents between 6 and 12 months old, Juvenile between 2 and 4 years, and Late-Onset in late adolescence (but can begin later).
+All forms of Tay-Sachs have a shortened life expectancy.
+Symptom management and supportive treatment often focus on nutrition, hydration, and respiratory care.
 If a child has Infantile, older siblings are not at risk to develop Juvenile or Late Onset Tay-Sachs later in life.
-There is currently no effective medical treatment for Tay-Sachs.
-Symptom management and supportive treatment often focus on nutrition, hydration and respiratory care.
-Children with Tay-Sachs have a significantly shortened life expectancy.
+There is currently no cure or treatment for Tay-Sachs.
+There are several trials in development.

 If you are considering a clinical trial for your child, please also see the Courageous Parents Network Guided Pathway on Clinical Trials.